-As you sit down for the big game, take a minute to think about all the physics and science involved in each football play.
+When you sit down for the game in a few days, take a minute to think about all the physics and science involved in each football play.
 Materials scientist and science communicator Dr. Ainissa Ramirez has done just that.

-Before taking on the self-titled role as a “science evangelist” Ramirez was a materials scientist working in the private sector and then teaching at Yale.
-Growing up she wanted to be a scientist from a young age being inspired watching a young African-American girl solve problems on the television show 3-2-1 Contact.
+Before taking on the self-titled role as a “science evangelist,” Ramirez was a materials scientist working in the private sector and then teaching at Yale.
+Growing up, she wanted to be a scientist from a young age after being inspired watching a young African-American girl solve problems on the television show 3-2-1 Contact.

-Having teachers that encouraged her to have confidence in herself made a great deal of difference for her and helped her achieve her dreams.
-She earned a Sc.B. from Brown University in 1990 and her Ph.D. in materials science and engineering from Stanford University in 1998.
-Transitioning to the private research sector, Ramirez began working at Bell Labs where she did award winning research and was founder of Adhera Technologies.
+Having teachers that encouraged her to have confidence in herself made a great deal of difference for Ramirez and helped her achieve her dreams.
+After earning her Ph.D. in materials science and engineering from Stanford University in 1998, she transitioned to the private research sector and began working at Bell Labs.
 She returned to academia in 2003 as an Assistant and then Associate Professor in the Mechanical and Materials Science Department at Yale University.
 This position allowed her to teach undergraduate courses, establish a lab, and create Science Saturdays, a series of fun lectures for children.

 Written by Angela Goad